Connectedness properties and splittings of groups with isolated flats: Abstract

 In this paper we study $\CAT(0)$ groups and their splittings as graphs of groups.
 For one-ended $\CAT(0)$ groups with isolated flats we prove a theorem characterizing exactly when the visual boundary is locally connected.
 This characterization depends on whether the group has a certain type of splitting over a virtually abelian subgroup.
 In the locally connected case, we describe the boundary as a tree of metric spaces in the sense of \Swiatkowski.

-As an application of the local connectedness theorem, we deduce that all $\CAT(0)$ groups with isolated flats are semistable at infinity.

-A significant tool used in both of the above results is a general convex splitting theorem for arbitrary $\CAT(0)$ groups.
+A significant tool used in the proofs of the above results is a general convex splitting theorem for arbitrary $\CAT(0)$ groups.
 If a $\CAT(0)$ group splits as a graph of groups with convex edge groups, then the vertex groups are also $\CAT(0)$ groups.